It’s time to celebrate and enjoy the festivities as it is Lunar New Year’s Day, or Seollal, in South Korea!

 New Year Greetings in Korean

 As the younger generation performs sebae, they also greet their elders by saying aehae bok mani badeuseyo (새해 복 많이 받으세요).
 It translates to “many you have a lot of fortune in the new year.”
 It is also the most common way that people wish each other a happy new year in the Korean language.

 Another Korean greeting that you will hear during Seollal is haengbokan saehae doeseyo (행복한 새해 되세요).
 It translates to “have a happy new year.”

 Recommended Seollal Gifts

-Every year, Seollal gifts vary depending on the economic situation and the latest trends.
+Seollal gifts vary annually depending on the economic situation and the latest trends.
 But, the most common Seollal gifts are cash and department store gift cards.

 Seollal Lunar New Year’s Day gifts for parents generally include honey, health products, ginseng, toiletry gift sets.
 Other popular gift sets include items like canned tuna or Spam and cosmetic products.

-Lunar New Year 2022 – The Year of The Tiger
+Lunar New Year 2023 – The Year of The Rabbit

 Every year is represented by one of the twelve zodiac signs, the guardian animal deities collectively known as Sibijisin.
 Every year, the signs change, and the cycle rotates, repeating over a 12-year cycle.

 In earlier times, it was believed that Sibijisin had influence over a person’s fate and character.

-Travel Tip: Traveling before Seollal will be difficult, but during the holiday, the bustling Korean cities will be relatively quiet and peaceful.
+Travel Tip: Traveling before Seollal will be difficult, but the bustling Korean cities will be relatively quiet and peaceful during the holiday.
 Many restaurants and shops will be closed, but recreational and cultural facilities will be open.
 You can visit amusement parks, national parks, palaces, etc., as they stay open.

 Seollal is a huge festival and holiday in Korea that visitors must try to experience once at some point.
 How about you plan your next trip to South Korea and see the wonders and magnificence of Seollal, the Lunar New Year in Korea?